belgattitude/httpx/packages/exception/README.md

 # @httpx/exception

 Plain http exceptions for node, deno, edge and browsers.
-No deps, lightweight, first class typescript experience.
+Starts at 400b, tops at 1.7Kb, no deps, first class typescript experience.
 Offer a built-in serializer in case you'll need it in hybrid context (àlà nextjs) or for logging purposes.